little-bobby-tables/rose_quartz/README.md

 It attempts to stay lightweight by making a lot of assumptions — for example, that you have a single authenticatable resource, `User`, and that you're using `ActiveRecord`.

-Highlights of *RoseQuartz* are:
+#### Highlights:

 * Zero tampering with the `User` model — no additional fields, no included modules.
 * Separate table that can be updated in future without affecting your codebase and data.
 * Built with Rails 5 and Devise 4 in mind.

-What it does not do:
+#### What it does not do:

-* Use a multiple-page login system (email and password first, two-factor authentication token next).
+Use a multiple-page login system (email and password first, two-factor authentication token next).
-It introduces lots of needless complexity, which goes against the purpose of this gem.
+This introduces lots of needless complexity, which goes against the purpose of the gem.

+#### What it should do, but does not (yet):

+* Reset the backup code once it is used.
-* Encrypt the secret used to generate OTP.
-You can find other solutions that do.
+* Encrypt the secret used to generate OTP and the backup code.
-* Provide backup codes.
-This is something I'm actively working on.

 ## Getting Started